twse/random-stuff/README.md

 ## Protest pages
 These pages are available in four versions.
 Thanks to Norman De Forest for inspiring me to create the pages.

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
-The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http protocol, i.e. for use with nonsecure websites) however the company closed its business and the domain expired on July 2013.
+The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http for insecure websites) however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
-* **Internet Explorer cannot display the webpage** (Internet Explorer 8 and 9 - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original page opens up the network diagnostic program for each Windows version).
+* **Internet Explorer cannot display the webpage** (Internet Explorer 8 and 9 - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 Default encoding tag removed.
 The user has to run these versions at the beginning of this entry for this to work.
-* **DNS error** (Wii Internet Channel) - The links for the list entries use https (i.e. secure) for the Opera website.
+* **DNS error** (Wii Internet Channel) - The links for the list entries use https for the Opera website.
-* **Mozilla credits page** (translated to French) - Instead of the contributor list from the original page it shows a translated message.
+* **Mozilla credits page** (translated to French) - Instead of the contributor list from the original page (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format meaning that it can be edited with Qt Linguist.
 The list of generated translations can be found in Gr1N/EasyPaint/CMakeLists.txt in line 109.